Locations

 Negotiation Tactics with SAP During M&A

 Even if you don’t have all the ideal clauses in place, an M&A event puts you in a situation where you must negotiate with SAP to realign licenses.
-How you approach these talks can significantly influence the outcome and cost.

 Here are strategies and tactics for negotiating with SAP in the context of M&A:

-- Leverage Your New Scale or Strategic Importance: If the M&A makes your company larger, use that to negotiate better terms.
+• Leverage Your New Scale or Strategic Importance: If the M&A makes your company larger, use that to negotiate better terms.
 A combined company is a bigger customer – you should get better volume discounts or more favorable price metrics.
-Concretely, if Company A had 1,000 users and Company B 600 separately, each might have gotten 50% off the list price.
+Specifically, if Company A had 1,000 users and Company B had 600 separately, each might have received 50% off the list price.
 However, as one of 1,600 users, you could push for a deeper discount on any new net licenses.
 Use benchmarks: what discount do companies of our new size typically get?
 Similarly, for cloud subscriptions, a larger subscription might qualify for enterprise pricing tiers.
 Let SAP know you expect recognition of your increased scale.
 Conversely, if a divestiture makes you smaller, prepare to guard against losing your discount – insist that historic pricing remains for remaining licenses (at least through the current term).

-- Negotiate a “True-Up Holiday” or Grace Period: If combining systems will momentarily put you out of compliance (e.g., users from B using A’s system exceed A’s licenses), ask SAP for a short-term tolerance while things are sorted.
+• Negotiate a “True-Up Holiday” or Grace Period: If combining systems will momentarily put you out of compliance (e.g., users from B using A’s system exceed A’s licenses), ask SAP for a short-term tolerance while things are sorted.
 You might formally request a 6-12 month grace period without auditing penalties, specifically to allow you to rationalize and true up licenses.
 In exchange, present a plan: “We will purchase additional licenses or a new agreement by X date to cover the combined usage.”
 SAP may not give it in writing, but they might verbally agree to hold off an audit as long as progress is made.
-Many SAP reps would prefer a cooperative true-up sale than a punitive audit fight, especially if they see a big opportunity in the merged company.
+Many SAP representatives would prefer a cooperative true-up sale to a punitive audit fight, especially if they see a significant opportunity in the merged company.
 The key is not to ignore the compliance gap but to proactively address it with a plan and timeline.

-- Resist Immediate “Buy Everything Now” Pressure: SAP’s sales team might insist that as soon as a merger happens, you must purchase licenses to cover any new usage immediately.
+• Resist Immediate “Buy Everything Now” Pressure: SAP’s sales team might insist that as soon as a merger happens, you must purchase licenses to cover any new usage immediately.
 While you do need to ensure compliance, how you achieve it is negotiable.
 For example, if you know you will retire one system in 12 months, you might not want to buy full licenses for those users for just a year.
 Perhaps a temporary license or just the TSA approach is enough.
 Don’t let a salesperson panic you into an unnecessary purchase.
 You can say, “Yes, we recognize we’ll need more licenses.
-We are evaluating the exact needs and also possibly consolidating systems.
+We are evaluating the exact needs and may also consolidate systems.
 We intend to address this in a single agreement rather than piecemeal.”
 Then, negotiate that single agreement thoroughly.

-- Maintain Executive-Level Dialogue: If it’s a sizable deal, involve your and SAP account executives early.
+• Maintain Executive-Level Dialogue: If it’s a sizable deal, involve your and SAP account executives early.
 A CIO-to-SAP conversation setting mutual expectations can help, for example, “We value SAP and want to continue post-merger, but we need this to be economically viable.
 We’re looking for SAP’s support to make this transition smooth.”
 Establishing that positive tone at a high level can sometimes temper the aggressive sales tactics at lower levels.
 Conversely, executive pressure (“We might escalate to SAP’s global account management”) can spur a stalled negotiation if things aren’t going well.

 In summary, negotiate with confidence and information.
 SAP will come to the table to maximize their revenue from the situation; you need to come with a clear understanding of your requirements, knowledge of your contractual rights, and a willingness to push back and explore creative solutions.